AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/rabbitmq-tab.md

 ![RabbitMQ Message High-Level Summary status by Queue](../../assets/tools/rabbitmq-tab-5.jpeg)

-The **[!UICONTROL RabbitMQ Message High-Level Summary status by Queue]** graph shows the number of published messages by the RabbitMQ queue for the selected timeframe.
+The **[!UICONTROL RabbitMQ Message High-Level Summary status by Queue]** graph shows the number of published messages by the [!DNL RabbitMQ] queue for the selected timeframe.

 ## [!UICONTROL RabbitMQ Message Detail Summary]